samsquire/assembly/README.md

 Communication by control flow

 can parallelize iteration of a big data set

+# single writer scheduler workqueue

+If there is multiple single writers.
+Each single writer can dispatch any number of thresds 1-2 million messages a second.

 I want to distribute work to threads efficiently and at low latency.